A trillion-ton iceberg just broke off Antarctica

 What appears stable now won’t be soon.
 Even if A68 has no long-term effect on Larsen C, a complete collapse of the ice shelf could come by mid-century if greenhouse gases remain relatively unabated.
 With that in mind, the calving of a superberg this week is best viewed as a natural event embedded in an unnatural context.

 The birth of a superberg at Larsen C is a “wakeup call,” Trusel says.
-Although other parts of Antarctica are vastly more important in terms of their capacity to kickoff rapid sea level rise — Trusel points especially to the Thwaites Glacier in West Antarctica, and Berger’s work focuses on the King Baudouin Ice Shelf in East Antarctica — it’s what scientists will learn at Larsen C that could provide priceless advanced warning before those other ice shelves start to crumble.
+Although other parts of Antarctica are vastly more important in terms of their capacity to kickoff rapid sea-level rise — Trusel points especially to the Thwaites Glacier in West Antarctica, and Berger’s work focuses on the King Baudouin Ice Shelf in East Antarctica — it’s what scientists will learn at Larsen C that could provide priceless advanced warning before those other ice shelves start to crumble.

 By all accounts, if we continue on our current path, there will be much, much larger calving events than the one this week.
 As impressive as it is, the 277 cubic miles of ice contained in the breakaway chunk represents a puny amount compared to what remains on our planet’s frozen continent — and vulnerable to melt in the coming decades.